The fascinating uses of hemp

 Whats so special about about hemp?

-It seems that every other week CBD oil or cannabis based products catch the headlines in all sorts of blogs, magazines, newspapers and so on.
-As a result of the press and the attention CBD is getting, retail stores for cannabis-based products are slowly starting to appear up and down the UK and a lot of the western world.
+It seems that every other week CBD oil or CBD based products catch the headlines in all sorts of blogs, magazines, newspapers and so on.
+As a result of the press and the attention CBD is getting, retail stores for CBD products are slowly starting to appear up and down the UK and a lot of the western world.

 The majority of CBD products are made using extracts from hemp, while CBD is one of hemp's most popular and “it” by-products right now, what are some of the other uses of hemp?
 There are so many you may not know about, so we wanted to highlight some of the other uses of this fantastic and underappreciated crop.

-We don’t want people don’t just look at hemp as just a “type of cannabis” that people tend to smoke or consume!
+We don’t want people don’t just look at hemp as just a “type of CBD” that people consume!
 Theres so much more to it!

 So what else can you do with hemp?